aehasan/CS125QuizPrepSpring21/week2/quizPrep.md

 4. Write a function that accepts an int array, index, and an int value.
 Then change the index to the value and return the new array.
   <br></br>

-5. **Hard** Write a function that determines if the passed in array has repeated numbers.
+5. **Hard**: Write a function that determines if the passed in array has repeated numbers.
+Brute Force is a completely acceptable solution.